isabella232/advertising-cloud-learn.en/help/dsp/audience-libraries.md

 description: Learn about reusable audience libraries for customizing behavioral targeting.
 exl-id:
 ---
-# Advertising Cloud DSP Audience Libraries and Applying Behavioral Targeting
+# Audience Libraries and Applying Behavioral Targeting

 Learn about reusable audience libraries for customizing behavioral targeting, how to create them, and how to apply them to your Advertising Cloud DSP placements.